WAD file format

 Entry headers

-WAD version 1 ends at the data type field, followed by 3 padding bytes (for alignement).
+WAD version 1 ends at the data type field, followed by 3 padding bytes (for alignment).
 WAD versions 2 and 3 include all fields.

 Pos Size Format Description